26 Best And Worst Online Spanish Courses For 2021

 Cost: Free

-Summary: Decks (the free subdomain of Memrise) is one of the more popular online Spanish courses.
+Summary: Memrise (previously called Decks) is one of the more popular online Spanish courses.
 This course may be best for those looking for a refresher or for those who are interested in building a strong vocabulary in Spanish.
 It’s main premise is flashcards and repetition.

-For a free online Spanish course, Decks is well-designed.
+For a free online Spanish course, Memrise is well-designed.
 It covers lots of topics but you will probably need additional resources to become fluent in Spanish.
-The Memrise premium course can be purchased for $9 a month or $59 a year (but free Decks are great).
+The Memrise premium course can be purchased for $9 a month or $59 a year (but free Memrise decks are great).

 What I like: